 This is a public service that helps members of the public to find a competent and pre-screened criminal defense lawyer and receive general knowledge about common legal issues.

-Accessing information via our site is not expensive and there is no charge to get a referral to a California criminal defense attorney or for personal legal consultations.
+Accessing information via our site is FREE and there is no charge to get a referral to a California criminal defense attorney or for personal legal consultations.